Transistors

 Electrical

-Impurities and trapped air pockets can create weak spots that leak current or spark at high voltage.
-Select low-impurity, solvent-free materials that cure clean and bond tightly, and design for low-void assembly
+Impurities, residual solvents, and trapped air pockets can create localized weak points that promote leakage current, partial discharge, or arcing at high voltage.
+Reliable designs use low-impurity, solvent-free materials that cure cleanly, bond tightly, and support low-void assembly to maintain stable electrical insulation over long service life.

 Mechanical